itsxwang/software-development/Computer-Science-Core/OS/Linux/allBasicAndImportantCommands.md

     - `free -th` : will show total memory info in human readable format
     - `free -m` : will show memory info in megabytes
     - For understand `free` command more, read dedicated markdown on memory in linux

+- change user password with `passwd <username>`(will ask for user previous password) , or just `sudo passwd <username>`(will not ask for user previous password) because `sudo` give us root privileges .
+If just type `passwd` or `sudo passwd` it assumes you wanna change password for current logged user(the home directory of user you are in)